datasektionen/pico/README.md

 # How to run
 ## Development
+Make sure you use the node version specified in `.nvmrc`.

 1. Set up environment variables
 1. Run `npm install` in root.
 Will install dependencies in both server and client.